IELTS Cue Card Sample 21 - Describe a friend from your childhood

 Answer: It's a controversial issue as some would say it is quite easy to make friends from different age groups while others would deny it.

-In my opinion, the most important characteristics in making friends are communication and common views.
+In my opinion, the most important characteristics of making friends are communication and common views.
 In this way, people are able to talk about different things, make meaningful conversations and swap ideas.
-If these elements don't exist, even among the people of same age group, then it's really difficult for someone to make friends.
-I would say that usually people find it easier to have friends of same age groups, but if effective communication and common views work smoothly between two persons of different age groups, they can become good friends.
+If these elements don't exist, even among the people of the same age group, then it's really difficult for someone to make friends.
+I would say that usually, people find it easier to have friends of same age groups, but if effective communication and common views work smoothly between two persons of different age groups, they can become good friends.
 For example, a friend of mine who is around my age has a close friend of 60.
 When I found about that I was surprised, but when I saw that they have so much in common and they have great times together, I totally endorsed it.
 As far as I'm concerned, I don't have friends who are much older than I am but I have younger friends and common interests make us a really tight group.

 Influence of friends: